 In February 2019, HB 213 was introduced.
 HB 213 would have required retail electric suppliers to use increasing amounts of renewable energy as well as other energy-efficiency measures and programs.
-HB 213 was never given a hearing by a committee during the last legislative session, which adjourned March 28, 2019.
-If and when Kentucky enacts energy legislation in the future, the particular effect on electric utilities, including municipally owned electric utilities, is not clear.
+HB 213 was never given a hearing by a committee during the 2019 Legislative session and has not subsequently been re-introduced If and when Kentucky enacts energy legislation in the future, the particular effect on electric utilities, including municipally owned electric utilities, is not clear.

 Net Metering.
 During the 2019 legislative session, the Kentucky legislature passed SB 100, "an act relating to net metering."
 The law governs customer private systems which use solar, wind, biomass, biofuel, or hydro power to generate energy and the subsequent compensation these customers receive when they supply electricity to the grid.
-SB 100 caps private generation facilities at forty-five (45) kilowatts and provides that the compensation provided to the customers for this electricity is to be set by the Kentucky Public Service Commission, and which compensation will be based on the dollar value of the electricity provided to the grid, and provided in the form of a non-transferrable credit on the customer's utility bill.
+SB 100 caps private generation facilities at forty-five (45) kilowatts and provides that the compensation provided to the customers for this electricity is to be set by the Kentucky Public Service Commission, and which compensation will be based on the dollar value of the electricity provided to the grid, and provided in the form of a non-transferrable credit on the customer's utility bill, SB 100 became effective on January 1, 2020.